SuperYoshi10000/posteditfrontend/README.md

 ---

-_If something isn't working, go complain to the Nest admins for not responding to my question in time_
+_If something isn't working, ~~go complain to the Nest admins for not responding to my question in time~~ try using the API instead._